jeushi/suckmycox/README.md

 # SuckMyCox ;)

-Tiny script to spoof your MAC

-Intended to extend the CoxWiFi free trial duration
+Tiny script to spoof your MAC to extend free WiFi duration, specifically Cox although it should work with other similar connections.

 #### ⚠️ THIS SCRIPT HAS ONLY BEEN TESTED WITH WIFI ⚠️
 ## Installation